alfa23/pp04-xbox-anticipator/README.md

 - USER STORY #12: Edit User Profile
   As a registered user I can view, edit & delete my user profile so that I can manage my content & data.

+As stated previously, due to general project coding challenges and bugtime, it was fairly apparent midway through development that implementation of all user stories was unlikely.
+It was at this point, after brief investigations into integrating the user stories above, that I decided to focus on the work in progress and on completing the sprints required to achieve a base MVP.

 ----

 # **UCD Phase 3: STRUCTURE**